 It’s that wonderful time of year again, everyone!
 Baseball fields across the country are dusting off the seats, firing up those hot dog rollers and rolling in the kegs for opening day 2013.
 For all those non-baseball lovers out there, opening day officially ushers in spring and proves that summer is only a few months away (even if the thermometer says different).

 I have to give major props to Chris Creamer (@sportslogosnet) and his totally kick-ass site sportslogos.net – which I think every sports fan should know about and brush up on their favorite team’s logo history.
-However, for the focus of this blog we’re just looking at Chicago’s baseball teams and see what logos are the best of the best and just the cream of the crap.
+However, for the focus of this blog we’re just looking at Chicago’s baseball teams and seeing what logos are the best of the best!
+You can download vectored versions of the Cubs and White Sox logos you see below*!

 The Best from the Cubs and White Sox: